xinwenfu/ESP32-UART-and-Flash-Hack/README.md

 ```
 where 0 is the starting address and 0x400000 is the length of the flash of the ESP32-WROOM-32 surface-mount module board that our IoT kit uses.
 The whole flash in the binary format is saved in flash_contents.bin.

-## Use hex editor to view the firmware and search for sensitive info
+## View firmware and search for sensitive info
 Students can use a hex editor (e.g. wxhexeditor) to search the WiFi credentials in the flash dump.

 **wxhexeditor is already installed in our Ubuntu VM**.
 No need of re-installing while the following commands show how to install and configure wxhexeditor.